Updated October, 2018

 Tony joined The Misphits after leaving The Blue Stars and later, "Ricky and The Rockabouts" before becoming infatuated with Spanish flamenco guitar and he became so proficient that people in Spain can't believe that he is not Spanish.
 He also teaches Flamenco to this day.

 Doug Bottom started his own business, Bill Evans became a postman, Dave Bailey moved to Cornwall.
-There is no trace of Jeff Wilding's whereabouts, Sadly, Doug Bottom and Brian Lunn are since deceased.
+Jeff Wilding moved to America in about 1973 where he was contracted to teach football to youngsters.
+Sadly, Doug Bottom and Brian Lunn are since deceased.

 I offer my thanks to Bob Bowman for his valuable assistance In compiling this article and for the supply of associated images.